In the aftermath of a horrendous two years, Americans — and brawny Californians — switched big

 March 28, 2022

-Empowerment and unemployment – two words not friends in the same sentence.
-But, feel the love with these rocket-soaring narratives stemmed from the muck of the pandemic.
+Empowerment and unemployment are two words not friends in the same sentence.
+But, feel the love with these rocket-soaring stories stemmed from the muck of the pandemic.

 At the moment many workers are thankful for a job.
-While others have entered a new world.
+While others entered a new world of leap in the dark risk.
 Entrepreneurship.

 Mid-pandemic, both professionals and newsy lookie-loos phoned into big city radio programs voicing strong opinions on unemployment circumstances.
 Numerous characterizations of these call-ins concluded lazy Americans, primarily Californians, displayed only greed in pursuit of unemployment compensation to sit home and do nothing.
 Despicable and true for a few, however, not news and not the focus of this perspective.